mqttjs/MQTT.js/README.md

 <a name="notes"></a>
 ## Important notes for existing users

+v2.0.0 removes support for node v0.8, and it is 3x faster in sending packets.
+It also removes all the deprecated functionality in v1.0.0.

 v1.0.0 improves the overall architecture of the project, which is now split into three components: MQTT.js keeps the Client, [mqtt-connection](http://npm.im/mqtt-connection) includes the barebone